-All developers start on their basic computers and popular operating systems such as MacOS or Windows.
-But as they progress deeper into the development scenario, they require something that adds to their productivity, gives more room for customisation and change and allows them to call the shots on the usage of resources in their operating systems.
+All developers start on their basic computers and popular operating systems such as macOS or Windows.
+But as they progress deeper into the development scenario, they require something that adds to their productivity, gives more room for customization and change, and allows them to call the shots on the usage of resources in their operating systems.

 LINUX and UNIX are two operating systems primarily used for development purposes.
 But do you actually require to learn about them both or one suffices?
 What are the advantages of using LINUX and UNIX?
 What are the disadvantages of using LINUX and UNIX?
 What is the key difference between LINUX and UNIX?

-And finally, the ultimate question – in the battle of LINUX Vs UNIX, which one will emerge victorious?
+And finally, the ultimate question – in the battle of LINUX Vs UNIX, which one will emerge victoriously?

 What is UNIX?